 Aeroplan Devaluation Fallout: Air Canada's Strategic Shift

-Air Canada's Aeroplan devaluation on June 1 sparks a loyalty program shake-up, impacting long-haul business class redemptions and altering the competitive la...
+Aeroplan devaluation on June 1 marks a significant turning point for Air Canada's loyalty program, with long-haul business class redemptions bearing the brunt

 The upcoming Aeroplan award chart changes on June 1 mark a significant turning point for Air Canada's loyalty program, with long-haul business class redemptions bearing the brunt of the devaluation.
 This move is not an isolated event, but rather a calculated strategic shift that reflects the evolving landscape of the aviation industry.
 Over the past two years, we have witnessed a surge in demand for premium travel, driven by the growing wealth gap and an increasing willingness to pay for luxury experiences.
 In response, airlines have been reconfiguring their loyalty programs to maximize revenue and adjust to changing consumer behavior.